JRiehl728/ElectronicsProjects/README.md

 ![image](https://user-images.githubusercontent.com/52514038/71785963-aeb8f180-2fba-11ea-8d34-17ca73b1cfa4.jpg)

-From there I swapped the switches and resoldered them into place on the board.
+I cleaned the solder pads with isopropyl alcohol and prepped them for soldering with a light dab of solder paste.
+Then from there I swapped the SMD switches and resoldered them into place on the board.

 img(buttons soldered)